 - Lost or Damaged Items - $45 per item

 Circulating books are loaned for two weeks and may be renewed.

 A book drop is located at the Circulation Desk.
 When the LRC is closed, books may be returned through the outside book drop, located on the south pillar of the LRC front porch.

-The LRC’s E-Resource holdings include over 200 databases, 370,000 eBooks, 67,000 serial titles, and 67,000 streaming videos.
-Its physical collection includes approximately 60,000 print volumes arranged by Library of Congress classification.
-The primary focus of the collection is to support the college's instructional program.
+The LRC’s E-Resource holdings includes hundreds of databases representing hundreds of thousands of eBooks, eJournals and streaming videos.
+Its physical collection includes tens of thousands of print volumes arranged by Library of Congress classification.
+The primary focus of the collection is to support the college's instructional programs.

 The online catalog provides a means of searching for materials by author, title, subject, keywords, etc.

 Consists of books, photocopies, loose-leaf materials and audiovisual materials that are placed on reserve at the instructor's request.
 Unless otherwise specified, reserve materials do not circulate, and they may not be taken from the Library.
 A valid ID must be left at the Circulation Desk while using Reserve materials.

 Audiovisual materials are available for students and employees to check out for one week.
 Resources include feature films and documentaries on many topics.

 Interlibrary Loan service is available to Midland College students and employees.
 Once located, items will usually be available within two weeks.
 To request a loan, complete and submit the Interlibrary Loan Request form by clicking on the button below.
 If you have questions about this service, inquire at the Circulation Desk or use the "Connect With Us" form.

 This collection of select resources in health related fields is located on the south end of the first floor.